 Everybody loves a sale.
 There’s nothing quite like browsing reduced items in the hopes of finding a great deal.
 You know this, and your customers know it too.
-The question is: how can you create an effective sale and make sure it brings in both new and old customers?
+The question is: How can you create an effective sale and make sure it brings both new and loyal customers to your business?

 If your store runs on WooCommerce, your job will be that much easier.
 This handy e-commerce plugin enables you to create a variety of different types of sales, without much hassle.
-However, you’ll still need to prepare and plan your sale carefully, in order to make sure it becomes a success for both you and your customers.
+However, you’ll still need to prepare and plan your sale carefully to make sure it becomes a success for both you and your customers.

 In this article, we’ll discuss the benefits of running a sale on your WooCommerce store.
 We’ll talk about the different types of sales you can create, as well as how you can promote and augment them.
 Let’s get started!

 Power your site with WooCommerce hosting.
 Sell anything, anywhere, anytime with the world's biggest e-commerce platform and DreamHost.